Driving the legendary Independence Pass in Colorado

 Is Independence Pass dangerous?

-Located in central Colorado, the road over the pass is not for those who fear heights.
+The road through the pass is not for those who fear heights.
 It is narrow and winding with steep inclines.
-Not only is it the highest paved lane in Colorado, it's also full of steep drop-offs, tight curves, and narrow stretches that can fit only one car at a time.
-Portions of the road are a bit tight for most of the RV's travelling through.
-And meeting one of these in a one lane section is exciting.
+It’s full of steep drop-offs, tight curves, and narrow stretches that can fit only one car at a time.
+Portions of the road are a bit tight for most RVs traveling through.
+And meeting one of these in a one-lane section is exciting.
 The road is steep with a 6.5% gradient, including tight switchbacks on each approach.
 Oversized and overweight vehicles are strictly prohibited.
 Absolutely no vehicles over 35 feet in length may use the road at any time; large RVs are allowed, however.
 Always keep your eyes on the road and drive slowly while remaining prepared to yield.
-The tight curves and single lane segments of the highway require heightened attention by drivers.
+The tight curves and single-lane segments of the highway require heightened attention by drivers.

 Is Independence Pass open?

-Set high in the Sawatch Range of the Rocky Mountains, between Aspen and Leadville, the pass, originally known as Hunter Pass, is always closed in winters, from the first heavy snow fall in autumn, often opening only in late May or early June.
+The pass, originally known as Hunter Pass, is always closed in winters, from the first heavy snowfall in autumn, often opening only in late May or early June.
 Anytime it can be closed when the access is not cleared of snow.
 The target reopening date each spring is the Thursday before the Memorial Day holiday weekend.
 Rockfall remains an issue on this road with occasional rocks in the roadway and even the infrequent road closure.
-At this elevation it is one of the highest paved mountain roads in Colorado.
+At this elevation, it is said to be the highest paved crossing of the Continental Divide in North America, and the highest paved through road on Colorado's state highway network.

 How long does it take to drive Independence Pass?

-Tucked away in the White River National Forest, the drive through the Independence Pass, running from Aspen to US 24 might take from 45 minutes to an hour-and-a-half with stops along the way to enjoy the scenic views.
+The drive through Independence Pass, running from Aspen to US 24, might take from 45 minutes to an hour-and-a-half with a few stops along the way to enjoy the scenic views.